joausaga/cipe/README.md

 # CIPE
-Website of Paraguayan researchers living abroad and working in academia.
+CIPE is a website that does geolocation and visualizes information about Paraguayan researchers living abroad and working in academia.
 The website shows the name, field of expertise, position (i.e., PhD student, postdoc, professor), and location of Paraguayans who are residing and doing academic research in universities, research centers, and companies abroad.

 ## Screenshots